FortinetCloudCSE/FortiWeb-Azure-ZTNA-FortiSoar/content/_index.md

 ---
-title: "ZTNA Azure"
+title: "Fortinet FortiWeb ZTNA and FortiSoar Workshop"
 weight: 1
 ---

-## Fortinet FortiGate SDWAN Networking Workshop on Azure
+## Fortinet FortiWeb ZTNA and FortiSoar Workshop on Azure

-In this workshop you will learn how to deploy Fortinet's FortiGate NGFW on Azure in several different use cases
+In this workshop you will learn how to configure ZTNA on Fortinet's FortiWeb Web application and API protection firewall.
+Also in the second part of the lab you will learn how we can use FortiSoar to quarantine a client sending malicious traffic.

 ### About TEC Workshops